Grok Imagine 1.5 on PixVerse: Image-to-Video Guide

 Product Update

-Grok Imagine on PixVerse AI video creation guide
+Grok Imagine 1.5 on PixVerse image-to-video creation guide

-Grok Imagine is available on PixVerse as an AI video model option for creators who want fast short-form generation inside the PixVerse workflow.
+Grok Imagine 1.5 is available on PixVerse as an Image-to-Video model option for creators who want fast short-form generation with native audio inside the PixVerse workflow.

-This guide focuses on one practical question: how to use Grok Imagine on PixVerse for video creation.
-It covers the PixVerse-supported Grok workflows, where Grok fits, and when PixVerse members should switch to other PixVerse models or tools.
+This guide focuses on one practical question: how to use Grok Imagine 1.5 on PixVerse today.
+It covers what the new 1.5 model supports, what it does not support, the available duration and resolution settings, and when PixVerse members should switch to the earlier Grok Imagine option or another PixVerse model.

 Grok Imagine on PixVerse workflow infographic: Text-to-Video, Image-to-Video, Reference mode, and Extend for AI video and TikTok-style short-form creation

 Grok Imagine’s broader xAI documentation includes additional Imagine capabilities.
-Inside PixVerse, however, creators should treat Grok as a focused video generation option for the four workflows above.
+Inside PixVerse, however, creators should treat Grok Imagine 1.5 as a focused Image-to-Video option.
+If you need text-only generation, reference guidance, modification, or extension, choose a PixVerse workflow that explicitly supports that mode.

 For a capability-led breakdown of what Grok supports on PixVerse, read our Grok Imagine video generation capabilities 2026 guide.